In This Section:

 Students are expected to write their examinations as scheduled.
 Only in cases of documented debilitating illness or legitimate conflict should a student request a deferral of a final examination.
 Students who are too ill and/or incapacitated at the time of the examinations should petition to defer the examination they are unable to attend due to their medical condition.
 Petitions based on travel, employment, or personal plans will not be considered as students are expected to make themselves available during the published Examination Period to write final examinations.

 In response to a petition for a deferred examination, a student may be granted the opportunity to write a special examination at a subsequent examination period or the regular examination in the next offering of the course.
 Satisfactory documentation must be provided to corroborate illness (see above) to show that the student was examined at the time of the illness.

 There is a fee of $70.00 per deferred examination (maximum $140.00 for multiple deferral requests in the same petition).

 In the petition decision students are notified of the examination period in which the deferred examination will take place, and if the examination will be a regular or special examination.
-They must register to take the deferred examination and pay the fee by the deadline given, in order that arrangements can be made.
-The Faculty will notify those who do not register by the deadline that they have lost their privilege of a deferred examination and will revert the mark to one that includes a zero for the final examination.
-No further consideration will be given.
+They must pay the fee by the deadline given, so that the deferred examination can be scheduled appropriately.

 Students who must write a deferred examination in a course that serves as a prerequisite for subsequent courses may enrol in those courses provided they obtain the approval of the academic unit concerned and provided the term mark in the prerequisite (deferred) course is at least 60%.
 If approval from the academic unit is not obtained, there is a risk that students may be removed from the subsequent course during a pre-requisite check and reinstatement may not be possible if the course is full.